18F/unit-testing-node/_pages/testing-component-integration.md

 [`solutions/06-integration/scripts/slack-github-issues.js`]({{ site.baseurl }}/solutions/06-integration/scripts/slack-github-issues.js)
 [`solutions/06-integration/test/integration-test.js`]({{ site.baseurl }}/solutions/06-integration/test/integration-test.js).

-You may wish to `git commit` your work to your local repo at this point.
+At this point, you may wish to `git commit` your work to your local repo.
 After doing so, try copying the `integration-test.js` file from `solutions/06-integration/test` into `exercises/test` to see if your implementation passes.
+If a test case fails, review the section of this chapter pertaining to the failing test case, then try to update your code to make the test pass.